 Coronary anomalies can be difficult to diagnose because many people don’t experience symptoms.
-But coronary anomalies can cause serious complications, making early diagnosis critical.
+But coronary anomalies can cause serious complications and even death, which makes early diagnosis critical.
 Children's Hospital Los Angeles is creating a registry to track different types of coronary anomalies.
 Our registry will help us better understand which types have the highest risk so we can provide more effective treatments.

 What Is a Coronary Anomaly?

 A coronary anomaly is a birth (congenital) defect in which coronary arteries form in the wrong place or shape.

 There are many different types of coronary anomalies.
 Each type has different symptoms and risks.
 Some types may not cause any problems, while others may cause life-threatening complications.
 Our goals include increasing awareness about these heart defects and testing high-risk groups.

 Anomalous coronary artery

 Our doctors treat anomalous aortic origin of a coronary artery (AAOCA), which is a type of anomalous coronary artery.
 Normally, the coronary arteries branch off from the aortic sinuses (bulges in the aorta).
 The left coronary artery (LCA) typically starts from the left aortic sinus, and the right coronary artery (RCA) typically starts from the right aortic sinus.
 In children with AAOCA, these arteries branch off from different places on the aorta.